Description »

 Included

-• Scheduled tours: All meals from dinner on Day 1 to lunch on Day 4 (simple snack lunch on Day 1 is also provided).
-Meals are prepared together as a group at the hostel - everyone assists with food preparation, washing up, etc. Please let us know in advance if you have any particular dietary requirements.
+- Meals: All meals from dinner on Day 1 to lunch on Day 4 (simple snack lunch on Day 1 is also provided).
+Breakfast and dinner are prepared together as a group at the accommodation - everyone assists with food preparation, washing up, etc. Packed lunch when skating.
+Please let us know in advance if you have any particular dietary requirements.
+The group may visit a supermarket to select provisions together on Day 1 of the tour, which allows any special dietary requirements to be more easily accommodated.

 Equipment: